St Petersburg Nursing Home Abuse Lawyers

 It is never okay for a nursing home facility, or its staff members, to take advantage of the residents in its care.
 Whether you or a loved one has suffered physical, emotional, or financial abuse, they should be held responsible.
 The Florida nursing home abuse attorneys at the Lopez Law Group are always available to speak to you about your concerns.

-Call us at (727) 933-0015 to schedule a free case review.
+Call us at (727) 933-0015 to schedule a case review.
 We will listen to your story and give you an honest assessment of the strength of your case.
 We can then advise you on steps to take moving forward to ensure that you or your loved one remain safe.

 - Legal Services in Florida